 Austin is home to some of the very best places to get lost in work, good conversation, or delicious food and drink.
-There are so many work spaces, coffee shops, restaurants, and community spaces that make a huge difference in the way Austinites live their lives.
+There are so many coworking spaces, coffee shops, restaurants, and community spaces that make a huge difference in the way Austinites live their lives.
 These establishments continue to innovate and motivate in order to give this community everything it could ever need to bloom.

 These spots all over Austin are motivating, full of friendly people, and they contribute to making the world a better place.
 Kick back and relax, sit up and get to work, or create new things at these 15 places.

-- Journey Coworking
+- Industrious Coworking

 - Link Coworking

 Behind the scenes: Link Coworking before the members arrive (aka coffee brewing time).
 Come check out our light, bright and fun workspace- the coffee and community are on the house. . . . . . . . . . . . . #linkcoworking #coworking #austin #texas #sharedworkspace #futureofwork #austinoffice #locallyowned #locallyownedandoperated #womanowned #atxcoworkingalliance